The Ultimate Guide: How to Build Your First Capsule Wardrobe

 When you stop buying clothes you don’t need, you’ll also be able to invest in timeless, high-quality pieces.
 Well-constructed garments made from quality fabrics will drape better, hold their shape longer, clean easier, and last for seasons to come.

-5 essential capsule wardrobe tips for beginners
+Essential capsule wardrobe tips for beginners

-1. Choose a primarily neutral color palette
+Keep a primarily neutral color palette.

-2. Pick timeless, functional, and versatile pieces
+Pick timeless, functional, and versatile pieces.

 When planning your capsule, you’ll also want to focus on how timeless, functional, and versatile each piece is.